vigetlabs/colonel_kurtz_ex/README.md

   1. Create a new subfolder inside `lib/your_app_web/views/`, using whatever name you'd like that corresponds with the module you'll be defining views inside (e.g. `lib/your_app_web/views/blocks/` folder and `YourAppWeb.Blocks` module.).

   2. Create a new subfolder inside `lib/your_app/`.
 Again, the name doesn't matter so long as you configure `ColonelKurtzEx` correctly (more information in the following section).
-For example, you might creat a folder named `lib/your_app/block_types/` and to contain the `YourApp.BlockTypes` namespace.
+For example, you might create a folder named `lib/your_app/block_types/` and to contain the `YourApp.BlockTypes` namespace.
 </details>

   ---